IDA-FBK/NeuroFuzzyProject/README.md

 - **experiments/**: Contains everything related to experiments.
   - This directory includes configurations for each dataset, results, and evaluation scripts.
-    - **results/**: Contains results for each dataset used, also subdivided into folders, and an overall summary
+    - **results/**: Contains results for each dataset used, also subdivided into folders, and an overall summary.

 - **models/**: Contains models, operators, selection and crossover
-  - They includes respectively
+  - They includes respectively:
-    - models used, the creation of individuals for the population and the calculus of the fitness
+    - models used, the creation of individuals for the population and the calculus of the fitness.
-    - implementation of AND and OR neurons and operations on those values
+    - implementation of AND and OR neurons and operations on those values.
     - selection of the best individuals from the population, eventually with mutation.
-    - performation of crossover between two individuals
+    - performation of crossover between two individuals.

 ## Running the Code